 Short CV of the Marie Sklodowska-Curie Fellow

 Enzo Mastinu is an electronic engineer specialized in embedded systems for biomedical applications.
 He received his BSc and MSc in electronic engineering from Universitá degli Studi di Cagliari, and his PhD in biomedical signals and systems from Chalmers University of Technology, Göteborg, Sweden.
 The work carried out during his research years in Sweden allowed the development and at-home clinical application of a unique technology: an arm prosthesis connected simultaneously to the patient’s muscles, nerves and bones, intuitively controlled and provided with tactile sensory feedback via direct neural stimulation.
-Preliminary results from the clinical trial have been recently published on the New England Journal of Medicine.
+Some preliminary results from the clinical trial have been recently published on the New England Journal of Medicine.